 First things first!
 Get all your ingredients ready.
-I like to weigh out and put everything in order of adding into the recipe, like in my mini production line picture above.
+I like to weigh out and put everything in order of adding into the recipe, like in my mini production line picture below.
 If it’s all ready, you will whizz through the recipe and NOT forget anything!

 2. Make your shortcrust pastry.
 Click here for instructions.

 3. Grease your flan dish & make sure you grease up the sides too.

 4. Place your rolled out pastry in to your chosen dish.
 Make sure you gently push the sides around the dish and trim any excess pastry.